PERUMAL MURUGAN (1966)

 Number of pages: 174

 An old man is watching the sunset over his village one quiet evening when a mysterious stranger turns up with the gift of a day-old goat kid.
-Thus begins the story of Poonachi, the little black goat whose fragility and fecundity become cause for wonderment to all those around her.
+Thus, begins the story of Poonachi, the little black goat whose fragility and fecundity become a cause for wonderment to all those around her.

 From the eagle that swoops down on her to the wildcat that attempts to snatch her away within days of her arrival, the old man and his wife struggle to keep their tiny miracle alive.
-Before they know it, Poonachi has become the centre of their meagre world and the old woman and she are inseparable.
+Before they know it, Poonachi has become the center of their meagre world and the old woman and she are inseparable.

 Life is not easy for any of them - farmers, goatherds or goats.
-The rains play truant, the gods claim their sacrifices, and the forest waits to lure unwary creatures into its embrace
+The rains play truant, the gods claim their sacrifices, and the forest waits to lure unwary creatures into its embrace.

 .
-Wrought by the imagination of a skilful storyteller, this delicate yet complex story of the animal world is about life and death and all that breathes in between.
-It is also a commentary on our times, on the unequal hierarchies of class and colour, and the increasing vulnerability of individuals who choose to speak up rather than submit to the vagaries of an ambitious if incompetent state.
+Wrought by the imagination of a skillful storyteller, this delicate yet complex story of the animal world is about life and death and all that breathes in between.
+It is also a commentary on our times, on the unequal hierarchies of class and color, and the increasing vulnerability of individuals who choose to speak up rather than submit to the vagaries of an ambitious if incompetent state.

 Short listed for the JCB Prize for Literature 2018 and AttaGalatta – BLF award in 2018